 Now for the caveat.
 Strategies won’t make up for weak reading skills.
-If you are not a strong reader, if you don’t read for pleasure, if your vocabulary is limited because English is your second language and if you struggle to connect the passages to your own knowledge, then the strategies won’t make up for these reading deficits.
-Strong reading skills are necessary to success in University where you will be required to read vast amounts of information in a short period of time and the SAT is attempting to quantify your abilities in this area.
+If you are not a strong reader, if you don’t read for pleasure, if your vocabulary is limited because English is your second language, and if you struggle to connect the passages to your own knowledge, then the strategies won’t make up for these reading deficits.
+Strong reading skills are necessary for success in University where you will be required to read vast amounts of information in a short period of time and the SAT is attempting to quantify your abilities in this area.

 Get weekly tips and practice for the SAT Reading Section